 Vacation rentals are now the travelers #1 choice for accommodation, the demand for rentals is higher than anticipated and the vacation rental market is thriving.

 This is all good news, but it also means the competition is tougher than ever and now is not the time to become complacent, but to be agile, keep your finger on the pulse and remain competitive.
+You can start that by writing great, compelling vacation rental property descriptions.

 In this post we’ll explain how to write great property descriptions for your rental and other ways to attract guests: